cedadev/jasmin-workshop/exercises/ex01/README.md

 1. Connect to a `login` server using a terminal client
    * Load your ssh key locally
    * Initiate an SSH connection to a login server
    * Note the list of available `sci` servers
    * Check what directory you are in
    * Check usage of your home directory
    * Check that your SSH key is available to make an onward connection
 1. Make an onward connection to a `sci` server
    * Login to the `sci` server
    * Run a simple command
-1. (Optional) Connect to an nx-login server using the Nomachine Enterprise Client
+1. (Optional) Connect to an NX server using the Nomachine Enterprise Client
-   * Make a connection profile for one of the `nx-login` servers
+   * Make a connection profile for one of the `nx` servers
    * Connect to that server
    * Check that your SSH key is available to make an onward connection
    * Bring up the list of available `sci` servers